Pushpit07/HashPuppies/README.md

 The website requires the Metamask wallet to be installed in the browser to be able to access the Ethreum blockchain and make transactions.

 > Also, I'm looking for contributors who would like to expand this project to launch in the mainstream market.
+Kindly, contact me if you're interested.

 ---